Last Updated on March 18, 2021

 Why would you deploy Jenkins into ECS?

-AWS ECS is a container orchestration framework much like it’s better-known more fashionable cousin Kubernetes.
+AWS ECS is a container orchestration framework much like its better-known more fashionable cousin Kubernetes.
 ECS provides everything you need to deploy services as Docker containers, including handing scaling, failover, networking, and security.

 The other nice things about ECS are: